-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision ✓ Teachers focus on rewarding good behaviour to promote a positive learning environment. ✓ Rules, rewards systems and sanctions are consistent throughout the school and displayed in classrooms. ✓ Immersive learning environments in each classroom. ✓ TAs and Lunchtime Supervisors use a consistent approach. ✓ There is a designated Child Protection Officer. ✓ The school is secure, well maintained and cared for.
-Providing a stimulating environment for pupils. ✓ Most areas of the school are accessible to everyone including pupils with SEND. ✓ Pupils enjoy learning in a wide range of spaces, including outside. ✓ 'Trim trail' apparatus to develop motor skills and strength. ✓ Working walls in classrooms throughout the school enable pupils to recall prior learning. ✓ Development of the 'nature and wilderness' areas, with pupil involvement and responsibility. ✓ Classroom displays remind pupils of the ✓ The library is available as a quiet, supervised area for those pupils who feel anxious during unstructured times or require quiet during lunch time routines. ✓ Outdoor classrooms - whole class wooden table area on the field, fire pit area and quiet spaces. ✓ Rooms and areas for 1:1 learning and intervention. ✓ Ipads and fizzbooks available to support writing. ✓ Disabled access throughout the school for pupils to access rooms and resources safely. ✓ Classrooms are made accessible for pupils with sensory needs: heaters turned off/ OHP turned off to reduce noise levels. ✓ Non-white paper and overlays are provided for pupils with scotopic sensitivity. ✓ Some teachers and TAs are Team Teach trained. ✓ Dedicated resources matched to pupil behaviour, social and learning needs.
+Whole school approaches Additional, targeted support and provision Specialist, individualised support and The universal offer to all children and YP Additional, targeted support and provision provision The different charter and the providen ✓ Teachers focus on rewarding good behaviour to promote a positive learning environment. ✓ Rules, rewards systems and sanctions are consistent throughout the school and displayed in classrooms. ✓ Immersive learning environments in each classroom. ✓ TAs and Lunchtime Supervisors use a consistent approach. ✓ There is a designated Child Protection Officer. ✓ The school is secure, well maintained and cared for.
+Providing a stimulating environment for pupils. ✓ Most areas of the school are accessible to everyone including pupils with SEND. ✓ Pupils enjoy learning in a wide range of spaces, including outside. ✓ 'Trim trail' apparatus to develop motor skills and strength. ✓ Working walls in classrooms throughout the school enable pupils to recall prior learning. ✓ Development of the 'nature and wilderness' areas, with pupil involvement and responsibility. ✓ Classroom displays remind pupils of the ✓ The library is available as a quiet, supervised area for those pupils who feel anxious during unstructured times or require quiet during lunch time routines. ✓ Rooms and areas for 1:1 learning and intervention. ✓ Ipads and fizzbooks available to support writing. ✓ Disabled access throughout the school for pupils to access rooms and resources safely. ✓ Classrooms are made accessible for pupils with sensory needs: heaters turned off/ OHP turned off to reduce noise levels. ✓ Non-white paper and overlays are provided for pupils with scotopic sensitivity. ✓ Some teachers and TAs are Team Teach trained. ✓ Dedicated resources matched to pupil behaviour, social and learning needs.